 - Attempt to question suspects

-Important: You may be contacted under the guise of a “voluntary” or “informal” conversation.
-That does not mean you are safe—or that your statements cannot be used against you.
+You may be contacted under the guise of a “voluntary” or “informal” conversation.
+That does not mean you are safe or that your statements cannot be used against you.
+Whenever you're contacted by law enforcement, contact a lawyer before you agree to speak with the police.

 Do You Have to Talk to Police During an Investigation?